 When to Cruise Alaska

 Alaska gets pretty chilly and snowy in the winter so the Alaskan cruise season doesn’t open until the beginning of May and closes at the end of September.
 June, July, and August tend to be the most popular months for Alaska cruises due to the warmer weather.
-Alaska cruises in May and September are often cheaper and the crowds are lighter.
+Alaska cruises in April or May and September are often cheaper and the crowds are lighter.
 Part of your cruise may include shore excursions in the state’s rainforests so be aware that you will experience rainy weather, if even just for a short amount of time.
 Be prepared and pack a rain hat, waterproof jacket, and even waterproof rain pants if you plan to hike often onshore.

 How to Get to Alaska